lhcoyle4/ThumbAssembler/README.md

-# asm
+# ThumbAssembler
-A project to write a compiler in C. My intent is to write a set of ARM Thumb-like instructions which will compile down to 16-bit binary.
+A project to write an assembler in C. My intent is to write a set of ARM Thumb-like instructions which will assemble down to 16-bit binary.
 The binary should then be executable on a 16-bit CPU instantiated on an FPGA.